-The following table sets out the escrowed securities and securities subject to contractual restrictions on transfer as at December 31, 2019.
+The following table sets out the escrowed securities and securities subject to contractual restrictions on transfer as at December 31, 2020.

-Designation of class Number of securities held in escrow or that are subject to a contractual restriction on transfer Percentage of class Common Shares 157,562 0.242
+Designation of class Number of securities held in escrow or that are subject to a contractual restriction on transfer Percentage of class Common Shares 155,794 0.24

 Various senior employees receive share grants as part of their compensation.
 The individual employees have signed contracts with Linamar wherein they agree that the shares that are the subject of the grants are to be held by the employee in escrow.
 The shares are removed from escrow at the rate of 20% of the total amount of the grant on the anniversary date of the grant, commencing on the first anniversary after the grant.
-Each individual employee has an account with Bank of Montreal where the share grants are held.
+Each individual employee has an account with Bank of Montreal or the Royal Bank of Canada where the share grants are held.